krb5/krb5/doc/admin/lockout.rst

     kadmin: modprinc +requires_preauth -allow_svr PRINCNAME

-Account lockout parameters are configured via password policies.
-The policy parameters are:
+Account lockout parameters are configured via :ref:`policy objects
+<policies>`.
+There may be an existing policy associated with user
+principals (such as the "default" policy), or you may need to create a new one and associate it with each user principal.

+The policy parameters related to account lockout are:

-* **maxfailure**: the maximum number of failed attempts before the principal is locked out.
-For example, if **maxfailure** is set to 10, the principal would be locked out after ten failed attempts.
+* :ref:`maxfailure <policy_maxfailure>`: the number of failed attempts
+  before the principal is locked out
-  The counter of failed attempts resets to 0 after a successful attempt to authenticate.
-A **maxfailure** value of 0 (the default) disables account lockout.

-* **failurecountinterval**: if this interval elapses between failed attempts, the counter of failed attempts resets to 1 for the most recent failure.
-A **failurecountinterval** of 0 (the default) means the counter only resets on a successful attempt to authenticate.
+* :ref:`failurecountinterval <policy_failurecountinterval>`: the
+  allowable interval between failed attempts
+* :ref:`lockoutduration <policy_lockoutduration>`: the amount of time

-* **lockoutduration**: if a principal is locked out, it remains locked out for this amount of time.
-A **lockoutduration** of 0 (the default) means the principal remains locked out until it is administratively unlocked.
+  a principal is locked out for

-Here is an example of setting these attributes on a new policy and associating it with a principal::
+Here is an example of setting these parameters on a new policy and associating it with a principal::

     kadmin: addpol -maxfailure 10 -failurecountinterval 180